aaron-grau/curic/ruby/readings/why-git.md

 Only when we want to push our changes up to the remote "master copy" or grab other people's changes do we fetch from or push to Github.

-For more details on how Git works and how it's different from other Version Control Systems, check out [this excellent and detailed bonus reading][git-reading].
+For more details on how Git works and how it's different from other Version Control Systems, check out [this excellent and detailed reading][git-reading].

 [git-reading]: https://git-scm.com/book/en/v2/Getting-Started-Git-Basics